sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 #### Side-view bias

-From 18-24 months onward, toddlers learn to manipulate objects to see 1- objects in upright positions; 2- objects' main axis of elongation perpendicularly to the line of sight, which we call side view (e.g. Figure 1,
+From 18-24 months onward, toddlers learn to manipulate objects to see them 1- in upright positions; 2- with their main axis of elongation perpendicular to the line of sight, which we call side view (e.g. Figure 1,
 C) <d-cite key="pereira2010early, pereira2014main"></d-cite>.
-Here, we focus on the side-view bias, which is a perceptual bias (thus, e.g., not a motor/grasping bias) <d-cite key="james2014some"></d-cite>.
-A more fine-grained look at toddlers' behavior shows that they visually inspect these views while keeping the object almost static <d-cite key="pereira2014main,lisboa2014looking"></d-cite>.
-This overall suggests that these side-views are inherently *special*.
-However, the origins of the bias remain unclear.
-To the best of our knowledge, we are the first to investigate the potential specificity of these views for ML models.
+Here, we focus on this side-view bias, which is a perceptual bias (not reflecting motor or grasping biases)
+<d-cite key="james2014some"></d-cite>.
+A more fine-grained
+look at toddlers' behavior shows that they visually inspect these views while keeping the object almost static <d-cite key="pereira2014main,lisboa2014looking"></d-cite>.
+This suggests that these side-views are somehow perceptually *special*.
+However, the origins of this bias remain unclear.
+To the best of our knowledge, we are the first to investigate if these views are also special for ML models.

 #### Configural relation between parts

-Starting at around 20 months, infants increasingly account for the relative position of parts of an object to categorize it <d-cite key="augustine2011parts"></d-cite>.
-Such an ability become fully mature for novel objects later in infants development <d-cite key="mash2006multidimensional"></d-cite> and is a fundamental component of one of the main theory of object recognition <d-cite key=" hummel1992dynamic"></d-cite>.
-To the best of our knowledge, two line of studies treat this    ability in ML models <d-cite key="baker2022deep,farahat2023novel"></d-cite> with two opposite conclusions.
+Starting at around 20 months, infants take into account for relative position of parts of an object to categorize it <d-cite key="augustine2011parts"></d-cite>.
+Such ability becomes fully mature for novel objects later only later in development <d-cite key="mash2006multidimensional"></d-cite> and is a fundamental component of one of the main theories of human object recognition
+<d-cite key="
+hummel1992dynamic"></d-cite>.
+To the best of our knowledge, two lines of study have investigated this ability in ML models <d-cite key="baker2022deep,farahat2023novel"></d-cite> with two opposite conclusions.
 We discuss their differences and assumptions and extend the experiments of Baker et al.
 (2022) (Figure 1, D) to include more models.

 ## TL;DR

-Our analysis reveals two main visual milestones.
-The first one is the acquisition of the shape bias, which emerges simultaneously to the ability to recognize normal objects and caricatures.
-This bias is close to toddlers' in the strongest models.
+Our analysis reveals two main visual milestones in machine learning models.
+The first one is the acquisition of the shape bias, which correlates with the ability to recognize normal objects and caricatures.
+This bias is close to that of toddlers in the strongest models.
 We also find that the shape bias is clearly connected to side views being better prototypes of object instances, *i.e.* they are relatively more similar to other views of an object.
 However, side-views are not prototypical enough to explain a side-view bias at the level of toddlers'.
 The second one is the development of configural sensitivity, for which adults' (and probably toddlers') level is out-of-reach for all investigated models.
 None of the two milestones are achieved by investigated models that were trained on a reasonable amount of visual egocentric data.
-In sum, toddlers' visual properties suggest there is room for ML improvements in 1) making the development of the shape bias more data-efficient and 2) learning to generalize based on the configural arrangement of parts.
+In sum, comparing properties of toddlers object perception with those of artificial vision systems suggests that there is room for ML improvements in 1) making the development of the shape bias more data-efficient and 2) learning to generalize based on the configural arrangement of parts.
 For 1), one should not overlook CNNs architectures, as we found them to show a more robust shape bias on novel shapes, compared to ViTs.